 Outstanding Fines - During academic year - If a person receives a ticket for a violation and does not have the money to pay it immediately, the person may sign a PARKING WAIVER in order to extend the payment period of the fine.
 Parking waivers will be discontinued on April 1 of each year.
 Fines that occur before April will have up to 30 days to pay your fine.
 Fines that occur after April 1 will have 7 days to pay your fine.
 The fine will become due on a specified date in the future and, as long as the vehicle remains parked LEGALLY, the person may park the vehicle on the campus without being wheel-locked or towed.
 If the wheel-lock is on the vehicle when the person signs the waiver, it will be taken off immediately and the vehicle will need to then be parked in a legal manner.

 SECTION 4.
 Parking Appeals

 A. Ticket Appeals - Student, faculty or staff members may appeal in writing any parking ticket that they feel may have extenuating circumstances that would preclude the violation.
-Appeals must be submitted to the Office of Student Development or to the Campus Safety and Security Officer within seven calendar days from the date the ticket is issued.
+Appeals must be submitted to the Facilities Management & Services Office or to the Campus Safety and Security Officer within seven calendar days from the date the ticket is issued.
 The parking appeals committee consists of the Campus Safety and Security Officer, two employees and a student of Upper Iowa.
 The appeals committee will meet and review the information pertaining to the parking violation.

 B. Reappeals - Requests for second appeal can only be heard if there is ADDITIONAL pertinent information that was not available during the first appeal.
 Second appeals require the person that received the ticket appear in front of the Associate Dean of Student Development to explain the circumstances.
-Reappeal forms are available in the Office of Student Development.
+Reappeal forms are available in the Facilities Management & Services Office.

 SECTION 5.
 Rights and Responsibilities